Algebraicphylogenetics/GenNon-H/README.md

 ### Dependencies

 The package used version 1.47.0 of the [boost] library for parts of the code involving maths and random generation (downloaded from: [boost source]).
 As such, use, modification and distribution are subject to the Boost Software License, Version 1.0.
-(See [LICENSE]).
+(See [boost license]).

 ### Compilation and command line use
 To compile this code you need a development environment with the GNU gcc compiler ( 'make').